 This resource section focuses on the various possible expressions

-of disc pain which may be related to a plethora of different diagnoses.
+of herniated disc pain which may be related to a plethora of different diagnoses.

 The articles below provide incredibly detailed accounts of specific